Visit Dunedin, New Zealand

-This historic home was originally built in 1904, and now provides luxurious and elegant accommodation with superb panoramic views of the city and harbor.
+This historic home was originally built in 1904, and now provides luxurious and elegant accommodation with superb panoramic views of the city and harbour.

-Fletcher Lodge is a historic property offering elegant and luxurious accommodation in five guest rooms, and is just a short walk from Dunedin city center.
+Fletcher Lodge is a historic property offering elegant and luxurious accommodation in five guest rooms, and is just a short walk from Dunedin city centre.

-Camp Estate offers five guest rooms and is located within Larnach Castle's grounds just 500 meters from the Castle gate.
+Camp Estate offers five guest rooms and is located within Larnach Castle's grounds just 500 metres from the Castle gate.